kylemcdonald/HowWeActTogether-Tracking/readme.md

 ## bugs

-  - often initializes with a big rotation, not good.
-  - if the face is too small, just restart. or modify library to add min (and max?) face size.
+  - if the face is too small, just restart.
   - has big issues with side and beneath lighting, could we highpass or something?
-  - sometimes finds faces in black or white areas.
+  - sometimes finds faces in evenly lit areas.
-  - warning: webkitCancelRequestAnimationFrame should not be called before cancelRequestAnimationFrame
   - don't show the new face immediately, wait a moment to be sure it's good
   - it's possible for runnerBox to be undefined inside the runnerFunction loop, causing a crash (temporarily)

 ## general

-  - tell people to put their face in the center? initialize only in a small area to avoid false positives?
-  - can we detect the goodness of the fit from the reasonableness of the parameters?
-  - manual "reload" button?
-  - should be able to change the effective cpu usage by modifying the runner function
   - don't draw irises all the way to eyelids
   - use better system for getting scale and orientation
   - need to test on different resolution webcams, and different framerates